plasne/engineering-samples/console/README.md

 DotEnv.Config(false, path + "/.env");
 ```

-## Application Insights

-An environmental variable must be set as APPINSIGHTS_KEY.
-On a "dotnet run", the DoWork() step will log as a "request" in AppInsights.

 ## Unit Testing

 Unit Tests in this sample make use of xUnit (https://xunit.net) and Moq (https://github.com/Moq/moq4/wiki/Quickstart).

-Since this project is a dotnet console application, you must include the following in the .csproj file for xUnit to work:
+You must include the following in the .csproj file for xUnit to work:

 ```xml
 <PropertyGroup>